How to Pluralize Last Names for Holiday Cards—Even Tricky Ones Ending in 'S'

 Rule #1: A last name is always written out in its entirety.
 Think of it this way: It's their name, so you can't exactly change it, right?

 Rule #2: You never need an apostrophe when signing or addressing cards.
 (Apostrophes imply possession, which isn't what you're trying to do.
 You're simply naming them in the plural.)

-These rules mean you should write out any last name in full, whether it’s Williams or Garcia, and simply tack something onto the end—again, no apostrophe necessary.
-As for what to tack on, usually you only have to add an s to the end of their entire last name—even if the last letter is y.
-For example: the Smith family becomes the Smiths, the Angelo family becomes the Angelos, the Perry family becomes the Perrys.
+These rules mean you should write out any last name in full, whether Williams or Garcia, and simply tack something onto the end.
+In most cases, you only have to add an s to the end of their entire last name—even if the last letter is y.
+So the Smith family becomes the Smiths, the Angelo family becomes the Angelos, and the Perry family becomes the Perrys.

-If the name ends in s, z, ch, or sh, add es.
-That means the Davis family becomes the Davises, the French family becomes the Frenches, the Hernandez family becomes the Hernandezes, the Glaves family becomes the Glaveses.
+If the name ends in s, z, ch, or sh, you need to add es.
+That means the Davis family becomes the Davises, the French family becomes the Frenches, the Hernandez family becomes the Hernandezes, and the Glaves family becomes the Glaveses.

-If the name ends in x, add es—unless the x is silent.
+If the name ends in x, also add es—unless the x is silent.
+In that case, simply add an s.
 So the Felix family becomes the Felixes, and the Bordeaux family becomes the Bordeauxs.